-Summary 2015 Recommendations Specific Facility Issues Issues and Options Swimming Pools Sufficient quantity of waterspace to meet the needs of Darlington residents now and in the future The Dolphin plays a key role in swimming provision and the size, quality and location means it is well placed to do so Continue to invest in the Dolphin Centre Protect all existing provision Education based should be protected Seek to invest in the school pool network to facilitate greater community use and access Co-ordinate usage and programming across pools and develop a joint approach to programming across the available waterspace Maximize effectiveness of waterspace for different aquatic disciplines; particularly clubs, Darlington Swimming Club continues to be a positive balance of supply exceeding demand Increased usage at the pools from residential development, will however impact on swimming pools in the Borough, and the usage will add significantly to the management and maintenance costs of the public supply and demand balance and access Increased pressure on the Dolphin centre means it will continue to be a priority for investment Seek contributions from developments of 300 plus houses to enhance the swimming pool stock Continue current strategy; programming will become increasingly important as pressure on capacity increases Impact of W yvern closure (200m2) will impact on the supply and demand in
+Summary 2015 Recommendations Specific Facility Issues Issues and Options Swimming Pools Sufficient quantity of waterspace to meet the needs of Darlington residents now and in the future The Dolphin plays a key role in swimming provision and the size, quality and location means it is well placed to do so Continue to invest in the Dolphin Centre Protect all existing provision Education based should be protected Seek to invest in the school pool network to facilitate greater community use and access Co-ordinate usage and programming across pools and develop a joint approach to programming across the available waterspace Maximize effectiveness of waterspace for different aquatic disciplines; particularly clubs, Darlington Swimming Club 2018 FPM analysis confirms there continues to be a positive balance of supply exceeding demand Increased usage at the pools from residential development, will however impact on swimming pools in the Borough, and the usage will add significantly to the management and maintenance costs of the public swimming pool sites Capacity at pools will be more stretched This is exacerbated as W yvern Pool requires significant repair and is currently not being used Hummersknott, Longfield and Education Village remain open, with increased hours The 2015 strategy saw £900k investment in the Dolphin Centre There are greater aquatic activities taking place across the stock Continue to maintain and Protect current swimming pool stock Continued education access remains important; support Education Village, Humersknott and Longfield to maintain supply and demand balance and access Increased pressure on the Dolphin centre means it will continue to be a priority for investment Seek contributions from developments of 300 plus houses to enhance the swimming pool stock Continue current strategy; programming will become increasingly important as pressure on capacity increases Impact of W yvern closure (200m2) will impact on the supply and demand in balance.
+Grow th will also impact on water space needs in the region of 73-186m2 These two issues will mean waterspace needs will start to move into deficit It will therefore be important to keep swimming pool needs under review and monitor the impacts of closure and growth in the long-term.

-Sports Halls

-- Protect existing levels of sports hall provision - future sports hall provision should set out a need based on sports development and NGB requirements as opposed to general community needs - Explore the potential to deliver more flexible activity spaces - Support the enhancement of the current network of sports hall facilities on an ongoing basis - Explore the opportunities for enhanced community access at sports halls on school sites.
-Seek to enhance provision and access at key sites for community sport and club / NGB use e.g. Futsal at Longfield - Focus on Hurworth School and Darlington College.
-Sites where community use is currently limited - Carmel College sports hall is now over 40-years old and poor quality.
-Polam Hall School does not have a sports hall - Support upgrades to the community centre network to facilitate greater community use for sport and physical activity

-- 2018 FPM analysis reflects the 2013 work - There remains a positive balance of supply exceeding demand across Darlington Borough by 13.2 badminton courts - Halls are also well located to meet current and future demand - New demand generated by residential development up to 2036, can be met by the existing Darlington supply of sports halls - However there will be increase in usage/throughput across the sports hall sites, which will have impacts, the capacity at sports halls will be more stretched.
-This will be further exacerbated if school sports hall access is reduced
+Sports Halls Protect existing levels of sports provision future sports hall provision should a a need based on sports developme NGB requirements as opposed to g community needs Explore the potential to deliver flexible activity spaces Support the enhancement of the content of sports hall facilities on a going basis Explore the opportunities for enh community access at sports hall school sites.
+Seek to enhance protand access at key sites for community use is currently limited Focus on Hurworth School Darlington College.
+Sites community use is currently limited Carmel College sports hall is now 40-years old and poor quality.
+Pola School does not have a sports hall Support upgrades to the community use for sport and phactivity There remains a positive balance of supply exceeding demand across Darlington Borough by 13.2 badminton courts Halls are also well located to meet current and future demand New demand generated by residential development up to 2036, can be met by the existing Darlington supply of sports halls However there will be increase in usage/throughput across the sports hall However there will be increase in usage/throughput across the sports hall stock Consider investment in community centre investment in community centre network and small studio spaces to deliver physical activity agenda, particularly as part of masterplanning for strategic growth sites --- --